Spitfire22/hauto/progressnotes.md

+Preoccupied by a single leaf, you won't see the tree

+# items to fix:
+1) blog section items:
+    - limit the number of blog posts per page, have the newest on front, oldest in back.
+Make the max 5?
+    - rotate backgrounds on each blog index page
+    - Figure out how to add images for the blog posts where it replaces the image on the index
+    - Fix the styling on *all* blog pages

+2) index:
+    - hamburger menu on front page
+    - Link the 'HAuto' on the title to the index

+3)

 ####Monday 12/11/2017
 Worked on index2.html - I didn't like what was going on with index.html so I started from scratch